 What is the best value stock ETF?

 The Vanguard Value ETF is the best overall value stock ETF.
-Its low expense ratio and strong record of tracking the index make it a great all-around option for investors looking for a value stock ETF.
+Its low expense ratio and strong record of tracking the index it follows make it a great all-around option for investors looking for a value stock ETF.